Tick-Talk/Protocol/DataTransmission.md

 Data sent will be in the form of `DataType{JSON}` (a string), where:
 * `DataType` is a string representing the type of data that the JSON contains (see below)
 * `{JSON}` is JSON that represents the relevant data being transmitted
+* The JSON does not contain NULL (use blank strings instead)

+Some data types contain a `encryptedMsgData` field.
+This field is for an array of arrays.
+Each sub-array represents the encrypted data for one invididual user.
+If something cannot be included in the array/is not relevant, it should be a blank string.
+A sub-array needs to be present for every user involved in communication--including the sender.
+Each sub array should be in the following format:
+* [0]: `username` - the username of the user which the following data is encrypted for
+* [1]: `msg` - the encrypted message for the user
+* [2]: `msgNonce` - the nonce used to encrypt the message for the user
+* [3]: `filename` - the encrypted filename for the user
+* [4]: `filenameNonce` - the nonce used to encrypt the filename for the user
+* [5]: `file` - the encrypted form of the Base64 representation of a file for a user
+* [6]: `fileNonce` - the nonce used to encrypt the Base64 representation of a file for a user

 # Data Types and Their JSON
 ## Server Necessities